 Students who accept a place in a Global Seminar and then, before the seminar begins, withdraw or cannot participate because they are no longer enrolled at Princeton will lose the nonrefundable deposit and any unrecoverable costs.
 There are no refunds after the start of the program.

 This seminar is cosponsored by the Paul and Marcia Wythes Center on Contemporary China and generously funded by the Drs.
 Charles C. and Marie S. Yu P83 Global Seminar Fund.
-PIIRS Global Seminars are made possible in part by the generous contributions of alumni and friends and ongoing efforts of the Office of Development.
+PIIRS Global Seminars are also made possible in part by the generous contributions of alumni and friends and ongoing efforts of the Office of Development.

 |Dates / Deadlines:|